nottelabs/notte/README.md

 # Usage

-As a reinforcement learning environment to get full control;
+As a reinforcement learning environment to get full navigation control;

 ```python
 from notte.env import NotteEnv